Published 08:10 IST, February 17th 2021

 Advertisement

-France's Barkhane counterterrorism force has conducted several operations against Islamic State in Greater Sahara (ISGS) group in Mali, Burkina Faso, and Niger, and has singularly weakened terror group during its 8 years of Mali campaign, Barkhane commander General Marc Conruyt told reporters.
-French soldiers neutralized Al-Qaeda leader Abdelmalek Droukdel, in Islamic Maghreb region, and killed operative of Group to Support Islam and Muslims (GSIM).
-Per estimates by Council on Foreign Relations, Barkhane's operations incurred France $1.1 billion in 2020, and French Ministry of Defense planned to 'gradually' pull out troops in February 2021 in an effort to garner EU military cooperation.
+France's Barkhane counterterrorism force has conducted several operations against Islamic State in the Greater Sahara (ISGS) group in Mali, Burkina Faso, and Niger, and has singularly weakened the terror group during its 8 years of Mali campaign, Barkhane commander General Marc Conruyt told reporters.
+French soldiers neutralized Al-Qaeda leader Abdelmalek Droukdel, in the Islamic Maghreb region, and killed the operative of the Group to Support Islam and Muslims (GSIM).
+Per estimates by Council on Foreign Relations, Barkhane's operations incurred France $1.1 billion in 2020, and the French Ministry of Defense planned to 'gradually' pull out troops in February 2021 in an effort to garner EU military cooperation.

 Advertisement